okansungur/ConfluentKafkaAvro/README.md

 ```

-And a  ProducerController for generating some random values from the web address http://localhost:9393/mystudent/init
+And a  ProducerController for generating some random values from the url address http://localhost:9393/mystudent/init

 ```